lizadaly/utopia-novels/books/arqtiq/book.md

 epub-file: arqtiq.epub
 description: |
   This puzzling novel, self-published in 1899, has an idiosyncratic, even ungrammatical writing style, but is deeply creative and strange.
-Almost nothing is known about the author.
+Very little was known about the author until a [recent biography](https://medium.com/@liza/always-a-fan-of-the-marvelous-the-hidden-history-of-anna-adolph-8c0bc3888db4).

 ---

 # Arqtiq